A Survey on Compositional Learning of AI Models: Theoretical and Experimental Practices: Empirical Findings: Compositional Learning Models

 \subsection{Transformer-based Architectures}

 The compositional capability of large language models is currently a controversial topic.
-They have been evaluated on general tasks such as arithmetic, logic, and dynamic programming that are compositional by nature.
-Some of these evaluation efforts conducted in~\cite{dziri2023faith} concluded that GPT~\cite{openai2024gpt4} family Transformers, solve these tasks by reducing them to linearized subgraph matching, without developing true compositional reasoning skills.
+They have been evaluated on general tasks such as arithmetic, logic, and dynamic programming that are compositional by nature~\cite{nafar-etal-2024-teaching,nafar2024probabilistic}.
+Some of these evaluation efforts conducted in~\citet{dziri2023faith} concluded that GPT~\citep{openai2024gpt4} family models, solve these tasks by reducing them to linearized subgraph matching, without developing true compositional reasoning skills.
 Moreover, it is shown that, asymptotically, they have architectural limitations in solving highly complex compositional tasks with novel patterns due to error propagation of the composition of erroneous building block functions.
 There is a substantial gap in the performance of Transformers on in-domain and low-complexity compositional examples versus out-of-domain instances.
-This indicates they make predictions on shallow reasoning and memorization of similar subgraph patterns seen during training as opposed to reasoning holistically based on true compositional reasoning.
-The tested tasks were 1) multi-digit multiplication \cite{book}, 2) Einstein's puzzle, which is a constraint satisfaction problem \cite{https://doi.org/10.1111/j.1467-8640.1993.tb00310.x}, and 3) NP-complete maximum weighted independent set problem \cite{10.5555/1051910}.
+The tested tasks were 1) multi-digit multiplication \citep{book}, 2) Einstein's puzzle, which is a constraint satisfaction problem \citep{https://doi.org/10.1111/j.1467-8640.1993.tb00310.x}, and 3) NP-complete maximum weighted independent set problem \citep{10.5555/1051910}.
+These tasks are mostly aimed at testing systematicity and productivity.
+Their results indicate that transformers make predictions on shallow reasoning and memorization of similar subgraph patterns seen during training as opposed to reasoning holistically based on true compositional reasoning.
+This hypothesis also aligns with the findings presented in \citet{chang2024languagemodelsneedinductive}.
+They conduct experiments with counting problems, a basic form of length generalization tasks.
+While transformers can count in observed cases, they dramatically fail to perform out-of-domain for the same task, indicating that transformers rely on memorizing observations.
+The results on transformers often extend to transformer-based language models.
+As shown in this work~\citep{anil2022exploringlengthgeneralizationlarge}, fine-tuned transformer-based large language models lack generalization capabilities irrespective of the model size, when tested on other length generalization tasks such as parity and boolean variable assignment.
+This is due to the transformer's tendency to learn non-sequential patterns that do not apply to longer sequences.
+However, combining a pretrained LLM's in-context learning ability with scratchpad prompting significantly improves performance on longer sequences.
+This also implies that despite having access to an infinite data pool, LLMs can potentially learn some tasks better through in-context learning than finetuning, confirmed by theoretical work on LLMs explained in Section~\ref{theory}.